Biden resets Saudi ties as US prepares to release intelligence report on Khashoggi's murder - KVIA

 Price added that Secretary of State Antony Blinken will have “full faith and confidence” in the findings of the report.

-The intelligence community report’s release on Khashoggi’s killing is mandated in the National Defense Authorization Act.
+The release of the intelligence community’s report on Khashoggi’s killing is mandated in the National Defense Authorization Act.
 That law requires the director of national intelligence to give relevant congressional committees an unclassified report that includes a “determination and presentation of evidence with respect to the advance knowledge and role of any current or former official of the Government of Saudi Arabia or any current or former Saudi political figure over the directing, ordering, or tampering of evidence in the killing.”

 No surprise expected